conradakunga/Blog/_posts/2021-11-29-30-days-of-net-6-day-28-json-serialization-to-from-streams.md

 # TLDR

-There are new overloads to support JSON serialization and de-serialization to and from  `stream`.
+There are new overloads to support JSON serialization and de-serialization to and from  `stream` objects.

 **This is Day 28 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the new release of .NET 6.**